DeveloperNoShinigami/Eidolon-Unchained/COMPLETE_SYSTEM_SUMMARY.md

 The **Eidolon Unchained Codex Extension System** is a complete, production-ready solution for extending Eidolon Repraised's codex with custom content.
 It provides rich visual elements, comprehensive formatting options, and professional-quality results that integrate seamlessly with the base mod.

-**Status**: ✅ **FULLY OPERATIONAL**
+**Status**: ✅ **FULLY OPERATIONAL** with enhanced debugging
 **Files**: 5 JSON entries loading successfully
-**Integration**: 4 Eidolon chapters extended **Compatibility**: Minecraft 1.20.1, Forge 47.1.0, Eidolon Repraised 0.3.8.15
+**Integration**: 4 Eidolon chapters extended **Compatibility**: Minecraft 1.20.1, Forge 47.1.0, Eidolon Repraised 0.3.8.15+
+**Debug Tools**: Translation testing and runtime reloading available

-The system is ready for users to create their own custom codex entries with all the visual richness and functionality demonstrated in the working examples.
+The system is ready for users to create their own custom codex entries with robust translation handling, comprehensive debugging tools, and all the visual richness demonstrated in the working examples.